Adventures in Ethiopia, at a glance

 The sheer diversity of experiences available in Ethiopia sets it apart from the rest of East Africa.

-Ethiopia isn't about safari vehicles and game drives, it's a land of infinite variety, from cultural encounters with indigenous tribes in the remote Omo Valley, to the brutal, alien landscapes of the Danakil Depression.
+Ethiopia isn't about safari vehicles and game drives, it's a land of infinite variety.
+From cultural encounters with indigenous tribes in the remote Omo Valley, to the brutal, alien landscapes of the Danakil Depression.

 The possibility for adventure in Ethiopia is endless, and that's why no two itineraries are ever the same.

-Adventure Activities in Ethiopia
+5 Epic Adventure Activities in Ethiopia